k3nt0w/style_fast_transfer_via_keras/README.md

 Implementation of ["Perceptual Losses for Real-Time Style Transfer and Super-Resolution"](https://arxiv.org/abs/1603.08155) in Keras 1.2.0.

-I used this [chainer Implementation](https://arxiv.org/abs/1603.08155) as a very useful reference.
+I used this [chainer Implementation](https://arxiv.org/abs/1603.08155) and [Keras exmaple](https://github.com/fchollet/keras/blob/master/examples/neural_style_transfer.py) for as a reference.

-By the way, I think the example of [neural_style_transfer](https://github.com/fchollet/keras/blob/master/examples/neural_style_transfer.py) is a little confusing.
-For that reason, I implemented it in a way very different from the example.
+However, I think that the [Keras example](https://github.com/fchollet/keras/blob/master/examples/neural_style_transfer.py) is a little confusing.
+That's why, I implemented it in a way very different from the example.

+I will explain this implementation method on [my blog](http://www.mathgram.xyz) so please refer it.

 I hope this implementation method will be of your help.

-##Requirement
+## Requirement
 + Keras v1.2.0
 ```
 $ pip install keras
 ```
 ! caution : I always use tensorflow as backend.
-So, if you use theano, this won't work.
+So, if you use theano, the program won't work.
 Then, please change the backend.

 ## Usage
 #### train phase